 Yes, if your collective bargaining or participation agreement provides for family coverage.
 In general, your covered dependent(s) include your spouse and your children until they reach 26 years of age.
-(See the table on pages 20-23 for a fuller description of dependent(s)).
+(See the tables on pages 21-23 for a fuller description of dependent(s)).